 If You Do Use a Steam Cleaner on a Hardwood Floor

 In order to test the thickness and durability of the seal protecting your hardwood floor, drip a small amount of water onto its surface.
 If the water immediately beads up, then the seal is intact and the floor cannot be penetrated.
 But if the water spreads out or sinks into the wood, then the seal has been compromised and needs to be reapplied.
-The thicker and more durable the seal finish is, the more resistant to steam damage it will be.
+The thicker and more durable the sealed finish is, the more resistant to steam damage it will be.

 - Note: The quality of the seal can vary from location to location across the floor.
 You have to test it in several locations to be sure of its overall integrity.